redjigame/redjigame/README.md

 <h2>$ whoami</h2>
 <div>
 Hi there!
 I am Renaud, a French developer living in the south of Brazil since 7 years.
-French army veteran and aspiring developer focused in security operations.
+French army veteran and aspiring developer oriented security operations.
 <br/>
 I am actually developer C# using Unity and .Net.
 <br/>